MArch/PgDip Advanced Architectural Design

 Design Studies 4A – To Care (Part 1)

-The studio projects task your ability to source, research, analyse, and demonstrate an understanding of a specific urban building typology.
+This studio project tests students' ability to source, research, analyse and demonstrate an understanding of a specific building typology.

-The first part of the project concerns both the identification of, and brief formation for, a selected building typology which you as an architect consider essential for a representation of the people of Govan.
-This will be formulated in conjunction with the strategic design(s) of the main voluminous space (primary space) within the building and one’s approach(es) to and from it.
+The first part of the project concerns both the identification of and brief for a selected building typology that's considered essential for a representation of the people of a particular community and area.
+This will be formulated in conjunction with the strategic design(s) of the main voluminous space with the building and one's approach(es) to and from it.

 Design Studies 4B – To Care (Part 2)